MathildeAguiar/docs_internship/journal.md

 ### 21/05/21:
 The database is set and so the queries.
 I still have to do a few ajustments in the way it appaears on screen.

+### 25/05/21:

+Meeting with Yannick.
+I showed my current version of Collection de Disques.
+We decided that I will keep working on this but with transposing the chinook database into what our final application could look like.